meg-lad/pdsnd_github/README.md

 ### Explore bikeshare data

 ### Description
-This project explores XX bikeshare data from New York, Chicago, and Washington.
+This project explores bikeshare data from New York, Chicago, and Washington.
 Specifically it aims to answer the three following questions:
 * What is the average travel time for different genders in New York?
 * What is the most common day of the week for bikeshare rentals in Washington?